 - Product development

-The key benefit of this marketing strategy is that you’ve already laid the groundwork for your existing products.
-This makes the strategy low-risk, by leveraging your existing data, resources and market share.
+Consider this strategy if your company has created a demand for your product and narrowed down the necessary market to target customers.
+The key benefit of this marketing strategy is that you’ve already laid the groundwork for the products you already have.
+This makes the strategy the lowest risk of the 4, by leveraging your existing data, resources and market share.

 Market penetration is ideal for companies with a strong competitive advantage to tap into their existing customer base and maximize their ROI.

 It’s important to note that a market development strategy may not be ideal for you if:

 - There’s no demand for your product outside of your existing target market

 - You don’t have the data to successfully localize your products worldwide

 - Your company can’t support this strategy with existing resources

 Companies implement a product development growth strategy by shifting their focus to targeting existing markets with new products.
 Approaching your existing customer base with new products or services can be done by repackaging products, offering new services or developing related products.

 Crunching the data and reviewing customer feedback is essential to product development.
 Understanding customers based on demographics and psychographics can distinguish why a customer prefers red over blue or chocolate over vanilla.